GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 1.1 Purpose

-The aim to this document is to structure a document an integration testing strategy for the system we are going to develop.
+The aim of this document is to structure a document an integration testing strategy for the system we are going to develop.
 This activity is crucial for the success of the project due to its highly distributed and partitioned nature.
 Our intention is to define a clear plan of the procedure to follow referring to well-known practice for testing, keeping in mind the very structure of the system as presented in the Design Document.

 ## 1.2 Scope